 2.3 Crop Husbandry

 BRRI dhan28 was used as the test crop in this experiment.
 Seeds of BRRI dhan28 was collected from Bangladesh Agricultural Development Corporation, Mymensingh.
 Seeds were dipped in a water bucket for 24 hours.
 The seeds started sprouting after 48 hours and sown after 72 hours in the nursery bed.
 A piece of high land was selected in the Agronomy Field Laboratory, Bangladesh Agricultural University, Mymensingh for raising seedlings.
 Pre-germinated seeds were sown in the wet nursery bed.
 To prepare land, at first soil sampling was done from the field to test the N status of the field.
 Then the land was puddled thoroughly by ploughing and cross ploughing.
-Then the lay out was done in time according to design for setting the treatments.
+Then the layout was done in time according to design for setting the treatments.
 Finally, basal dose of all fertilizers except urea were applied and the individual plots were made ready for transplanting as per design of the experiment.
 Triple super phosphate, muriate of potash, gypsum and zinc sulphate at the rate of 98, 165, 113 and 12 kg ha-1, respectively were applied as basal dose one day before transplanting.
 Nitrogen (129 kg ha-1, 259 kg ha-1, 323 kg ha-1, 388 kg ha-1) was applied in equal installment at 15 and 35 daya after transplanting as top dressing.
 Twenty-nine days old seedlings were uprooted from the nursery beds in the early morning of the day of transplanting.
 Two to three seedlings per hill were used maintaining spacing of 15 cm × 15, cm 20 cm × 15 cm, 25 cm × 15 cm and 20 cm × 20 cm.
 The crops were mildly attacked by rice stem borer at tillering stage of crop and rice bug at dough stage.
 Furadan @ 10 kg ha-1 were applied to control the stem borer and rice bug.

 2.4 Crop Harvest

-The crop was harvested at full maturity when 80-90% of the grains were turned into straw colored on 25 April, 2018.
+The crop was harvested at full maturity when 80-90% of the grains were turned into straw colored on 25 April 2018.
 Prior to harvesting five plants were selected from each plot excluding border rows and uprooted carefully for collecting data on yield contributing characters.
 Hills from the central 1m2 of each plot were harvested for collecting data on grain and straw yields.
 The crop was cut at the ground level and plot wise crop was bundled separately, tagged properly and brought to the threshing floor.
 The grains were then threshed using pedal thresher.
 The grains were cleaned and weighed to record the grain yield plot-1.
 Grain moisture content was recorded to get grain dry weight (at 12% moisture) by using conversion factor.
 Straws were cleaned, sun dried and weighed to record the yield.
 Finally grain and straw yields plot were converted to t ha-1.
 Yield and yield contributing parameters such as plant height, Total tiller hill-1, effective tiller hill-1, non-effective tiller hill-1, total numbers of grains panicle-1, number of sterile spikelete panicle-1 , weight of 1000 seeds, grain yield, straw yield, biological yield, harvest index (%) were collected.

 2.5 Statistical Analysis